home-IoT/api-samsungtv/README.md

 # Samsung TV REST API

+---

+**NOTE:** While the logic is correct, this code does not currently work for my own TV.
+I am trying to figure out why, but my Python version of the same code seems to work fine.
+Still investigating.

+---

 A very simple REST API to modern Samsung TVs based on a Websocket connection.
 I can't promise that this works on all TVs, I built this based on a bit of research and testing what method works well with my own TV.

 ## Server